QiuYukang/5G-LENA/doc/source/nr-module.rst

 **LTE PUSCH power control**

-Formula for LTE PUSCH is provided in Section 5.1.1.1 of TS 36.213.
+The formula for LTE PUSCH is provided in Section 5.1.1.1 of TS 36.213.
 There are two types of formulas, for simultaneous transmission of PUSCH and PUCCH, and separated.
 Currently we have implemented the option when the transmissions of PUCCH and PUSCH are not simultaneous, since this is